moovfinancial/moov-api-public/README.md

 Capabilities, Cards, etc.) should have its own subdirectory.
 The subdirectory should have main, models, and routes files.
 Each subdirectory must be imported in the top-level `specification/main.tsp` file.

-At a glance, the process to add new APIs to this project looks like:
+The workflow for modifying existing TypeSpec files is fairly straightforward:

+1. Make changes to the relevant `*.tsp` file(s)
+2. Run `make` (or `make docker`) to format the project and compile the changes

+If you're adding a new domain, follow these steps:

 1. Create a subdirectory for the relavent domain under `specification/`, if one doesn't already exist (e.g. `specification/cards`)
-1. Define models in `models.{name}.tsp`
+2. Define models in `models.{name}.tsp`
-1. Define routes in `routes.{name}.tsp`, and import the models file
+3. Define routes in `routes.{name}.tsp`, and import the models file
-2. Create the subdirectory's `main.tsp` if needed, and import the routes file
+4. Create the subdirectory's `main.tsp`, if needed, and import the routes file
-3. Make sure the subdirectory is imported in `specification/main.tsp`
+5. Make sure the subdirectory is imported in the top-level `specification/main.tsp` file
-   * If this step is missed, the compiler won't find anything in the new subdirectory
+   * If this step is missed, the compiler won't include the new domain in the generated OpenAPI file

 The following sections describe each component in more detail.